 Nipple Piercings After Top Surgery

 - If you had your nipples pierced before surgery and want to get them re-pierced after your chest is healed, please seek the advice and support of a professional and licensed piercer.
-There may be a build-up of scar tissue (or other considerations), and we recommend relying on the expertise of a professional to help reduce any risk of unnecessary pain, discomfort, or infection.
+There may be scar tissue (or other considerations), and we recommend relying on the expertise of a professional to help reduce any risk of unnecessary pain, discomfort, or infection.

-- Many gender-diverse people have their nipples pierced before top surgery.
+- Many people have their nipples pierced before top surgery.
 All we ask is that you take out all jewelry before surgery and let us know that you’ve had your nipples pierced so we can align any scars properly.